Randmar-io/rampui/README.md

 4. Modernize the style of Randmar.io.

 ## Npm release
-How to release from the main branch:
+How to release a new version of rampui:

-- npm version patch|minor|major
-- npm run release
-- git push
+- Create a pull request into the main branch
+- Add the appropriate label to the pull request:
+  - `release-patch`: backward compatible bug fixes
+  - `release-minor`: backward compatible new features
+  - `release-major`: changes that break backward compatibility
+- Merge pull request